MelindaHasselbring/FlashcardGenerator/README.md

     2.)
 Donald Trump ... is the oldest person to be elected president of the United States.
     3.)
 Tri-State Tornado ... was the deadliest tornado in U.S. history 4.)
 Mayon Volcano ... is the most perfect cone volcano in the world.
     5.)
-Mountt Taal ... is the world's smallest active volcano.
+Mount Taal ... is the world's smallest active volcano.

 ### Execute the following command to run the project:
     node app.js